Artists Mary-Linn Hughes and Reginald Zachary restoring “Love is for Everyone” at Minority Aids Project

 Historic AIDS Mural Saved from Destruction July 10, 2015

 Twenty four years following its creation, one of the first public murals to address Acquired Immune Deficiency Syndrome (AIDS) is scheduled to be restored, revived, and renewed!
-“Love is for Everyone” by artists Mary Lynn Hughes and Reggie Zachary, was originally commissioned in 1991 as part of SPARC’s dynamic Neighborhood Pride Program.
+“Love is for Everyone” by artists Mary-Linn Hughes and Reggie Zachary, was originally commissioned in 1991 as part of SPARC’s dynamic Neighborhood Pride Program.
 During 1988-2002, Neighborhood Pride employed over 95 different established and emerging muralists from Los Angeles and around the country, trained hundreds of youth apprentices, collaborated with countless community organizations, and The City of Los Angeles Department of Cultural Affairs (DCA), all to produce images that speak to the multi-ethnic communities that make up our city.
-In recent years, the mural has remained on display as the public face of the Minority AIDS Project (MAP) building in mid-city Los ...
+In recent years, the mural has remained on display as the public face of the Minority AIDS Project (MAP) building in mid-city Los Angeles with ...
 Read more...